clearbank/ozoneapi-dev-ui-portal/en-gb/docs/API Overview/pis.md

 The following fields are mandatory for all domestic payment consents:

 ### `InstructedAmount/Amount`
-The ClearBank Open Banking API mandates no maximum amount in `InstructedAmount/Amount`.
+The ClearBank Open Banking API mandates a maximum amount in `InstructedAmount/Amount`.
+As CleearBank will be processing your payments through Faster Payments (FPS), ClearBank mandates a maximum amount per payment of £1,000,000.
+ClearBank recommends that PISP notify the PSU of the limits applied on payments.

 It is possible that a `domestic-payment-consents` is authorised, but the payment initiation fails due to account limits.

 ### `InstructedAmount/Currency`
-`InstructedAmount/Currency` must be `EUR` for EEA-based transactions.
+`InstructedAmount/Currency` must be `GBP` for UK domestic transactions.

 ### `RemittanceInformation/Reference`
 `RemittanceInformation/Reference` is a mandatory field and must adhere to the following: